sass/sass/doc-src/HAML_REFERENCE.md

     %html(xmlns="http://www.w3.org/1999/xhtml" xml:lang="en" lang="en")

 Ruby variables can be used by omitting the quotes.
+Local variables or instance variables can be used.
 For example:

     %a(title=@title href=href) Stuff